 The best college major you've never heard of

-Today, Carroll offers one of a just a dozen undergraduate anthrozoology program in the nation, and the only one with a strong hands-on component.
-As a student here, you’ll prepare for your future role as a leader in this emerging discipline and someone with the ability to actually shape the field.
-You’ll benefit from internship and research opportunities with our partner organizations like Zoo Montana; Working Dogs for Conservation; and Yellowstone Boys and Girls Ranch.
-Through our work-study program you can also find work while still a student here.
-And our faculty are leaders in the field who will offer you valuable connections around the world.
+First and foremost, Carroll has is the only undergraduate anthrozoology program in the nation.
+So as a student here, you’ll prepare for your future role as a leader in this emerging discipline and someone with the ability to actually shape the field.
+You’ll benefit from internship and research opportunities with our partner organizations like Zoo Montana; Working Dogs for Conservation; Montana Fish, Wildlife, and Parks; and Yellowstone Boys and Girls Ranch.
+Through our work-study program you may get paid doing what you love—working with horses.
+And our faculty are the industry leaders who will offer you valuable connections around the world.

 What can you do with an anthrozoology degree?